-79. SFIs should only use solicited ratings from eligible ECAIs.
-However, there may be the potential for ECAIs to use unsolicited ratings to put pressure on entities to obtain solicited ratings.
-Where such behaviour is identified, the Central Bank will consider whether to continue recognizing such ECAIs as eligible, for capital adequacy purposes.
+80. SFIs should only use solicited ratings from eligible ECAIs.
+However, there may be potential for ECAIs to use unsolicited ratings to put pressure on entities to obtain solicited ratings.
+Where such behaviour is identified, the Central Bank will consider whether to continue recognising such ECAIs as eligible for capital adequacy purposes.

-Recognized ECAIs
+Recognised ECAIs

-80. The following ECAIs will be recognized for capital adequacy purposes:

-- Moody's Investors Service; - Standard and Poor's (S&P); - Fitch Ratings; and - Caribbean Information and Credit Rating Services Limited (CariCRIS). - 81.
-The list of eligible ECAIs will be updated subject to applicants satisfying the eligibility criteria outlined above. - 82.
-The mapping of short term and long term ratings of the respective ECAIs are set out in the Bahamas Capital Regulations, 2020
+- 81. The following ECAIs will be recognised for capital adequacy purposes: - Moody's Investors Service ("Moody's"); - Standard and Poor's ("S&P"); - Fitch Ratings; and - Caribbean Information and Credit Rating Services Limited ("CariCRIS"). - 82.
+The list of eligible ECAIs will be updated subject to applicants satisfying the eligibility criteria outlined in Paragraph 68 above. - 83.
+The mapping of short-term and long-term ratings of the respective ECAIs are set out in the Capital Regulations.